What is Data Governance? Use cases, Best Practices & Tools

 - Ensure compliance with key internal and external data regulations, such as GDPR and similar

-- Aid in the standardization of data systems, policies, procedures, and standards through clearer data understanding and lineage
+- Aid in the standardization of data systems, policies, procedures, and standards through clearer data understanding and data lineage

 - Decreased costs related to data management